-As of August 31, 2014, there have been 1,772 subjects enrolled in more than 30 roxadustat clinical studies in North America, Europe and Asia, of which 1,385 subjects have been exposed to roxadustat.
-We have treated some of these patients for 24 weeks in Phase 2 studies, and several patients for 2.5 years in a safety extension study.
+Over 1,500 subjects have been exposed to roxadustat in clinical studies, including treatment of some patients for 24 weeks in Phase 2 studies and several patients for approximately 3 years in a safety extension study.

 We along with our partners, Astellas and AstraZeneca, have designed our global Phase 3 program to support regulatory approval of roxadustat in both NDD-CKD and DD-CKD patients in the United States, the European Union, Japan and China.
 Our US and EU Phase 3 program has an aggregate target enrollment of approximately 7,000 to 8,000 patients worldwide and is the largest Phase 3 clinical program ever conducted for an anemia product candidate.
-Our U.S. Phase 3 program is also designed and sized for, and will incorporate MACE composite safety endpoints that we believe will be required for approval in the United States for all new anemia therapies.
+Our U.S. Phase 3 program is also designed and sized for demonstrating non-inferiority to comparators for the MACE composite safety endpoints in two separate patient pools, NDD-CKD and DD-CKD.
+We believe this will be required for approval in the United States for all new anemia therapies.
 Our Phase 3 program will study multiple patient populations, including incident dialysis patients and stable dialysis patients and will include multiple NDD-CKD studies comparing roxadustat against placebo controls.
-A part of this large Phase 3 program is also designed to support approval in the EU.
-We currently expect to complete patient enrollment in our U.S. and European studies by or in the first half of 2016, and that data for U.S. Phase 3 NDD-CKD studies will be reported in 2017.
+Five of the six Phase 3 studies supporting approval in the EU use the same patients that are intended to support approval in the United States.
+However, the EU requires shorter treatment duration and less overall patient exposure.
+We currently expect to complete patient enrollment in our U.S. studies by or in the first half of 2016, and that data for U.S. Phase 3 NDD-CKD studies will be reported in 2017.
+We currently anticipate filing for approval for roxadustat in the United States in 2018.

-We have a separate roxadustat clinical development program for China and we currently plan to initiate Phase 3 studies in the first half of 2015 through FibroGen China.
+We have a separate roxadustat clinical development program for China and we currently plan to initiate Phase 3 studies in the second half of 2015 through our subsidiary FibroGen China.
+We currently anticipate filing for approval for roxadustat in China in 2016.
 In addition, Astellas is developing roxadustat in Japan as part of a Japan-specific development program and is currently conducting Phase 2 studies there.